-A linked block is a referenced instance of a library block.
-A linked block contains a link (or path) to the corresponding library block.
-The link allows the block to update when the corresponding library block is updated.
+When you add a masked library block or a Subsystem block from a Library to a Simulink® model, a referenced instance of the library block is created.
+Such referenced instance of a library block is a called a linked block and contains link or path to the parent library block.
+The link or path allows the linked block to update when the library block is updated.

 Simulate or update the model.

 Diagram > Refresh Blocks (or press Ctrl+K)